 A master of the exasperated everyman, his precise comic timing and distinctive voice have elevated countless films and TV shows for decades.

-Larry Miller, born in 1953, carved out a unique space in Hollywood not as a leading man, but as the ultimate secret weapon for directors needing a shot of hilarious, often flustered, humanity.
-His career began on the stand-up stages of New York, a training ground that honed his ability to find the absurd in the mundane.
-That skill translated seamlessly to the screen, where he became the go-to actor for roles that required a specific blend of pomposity and panic.
-Whether he was the nervously scheming hotel manager in 'Pretty Woman,' the hilariously stern father in '10 Things I Hate About You,' or the perpetually baffled boss in 'Dilbert,' Miller possessed an uncanny ability to steal scenes with a single, perfectly delivered line or a look of pure, unadulterated dismay.
-His work extends beyond acting into writing and podcasting, maintaining a voice that is both witty and warmly observational, cementing his status as a beloved figure in comedy.
+Larry Miller carved a space in Hollywood as a supporting actor who could steal scenes with a single line or look of dismay.
+Born in 1953, he began on the stand-up stages of New York, honing his ability to find the absurd in the mundane.
+That skill translated to the screen, where he played roles requiring a blend of pomposity and panic.
+He was the nervously scheming hotel manager in 'Pretty Woman,' the hilariously stern father in '10 Things I Hate About You,' and the perpetually baffled boss in 'Dilbert.'
+His work extends into writing and podcasting, maintaining a voice that is witty and warmly observational.
+He remains a beloved figure in comedy.

 1946–1964